 Cancer pain: Relief is possible

-Not everyone with cancer experiences cancer pain, but 1 out of 3 people undergoing cancer treatment does.
-If you have advanced cancer — cancer that has spread or recurred — your chance of experiencing cancer pain is even higher.
+Not everyone with cancer has cancer pain, but some do.
+If you have cancer that's spread or recurred, your chance of having pain is higher.

 What causes cancer pain?

 Pain can be caused by the cancer itself.
 Pain could happen if the cancer grows into or destroys nearby tissue.
 As a tumor grows, it can press on nerves, bones or organs.
 The tumor can also release chemicals that can cause pain.

 Treatment of the cancer can help the pain in these situations.
 However, cancer treatments, including surgery, radiation and chemotherapy, also can cause pain.

 A number of treatments are available for cancer pain.
 Your options may depend on what's causing your cancer pain and the intensity of the pain you're feeling.
 You may need a combination of pain treatments to find the most relief.